 3. Vandals couldn’t stop her crowning

-Perhaps St. Katharine Drexel’s most well-known achievement was the opening of Xavier University in New Orleans, the only historically black college in the US.
+Perhaps St. Katharine Drexel’s most well-known achievement was the opening of Xavier University in New Orleans, the only historically black college in the US with a Catholic affiliation.
 It is considered one of her greatest successes and her most enduring legacy.
 In the 1920s, however, its mission of offering African Americans quality education and upward mobility was viewed as a threat.
-As soon as it became public knowledge that St. Katharine had purchased the building to open the first and only black college in the country, vandals sneaked in and smashed every single one of its windows.
+As soon as it became public knowledge that St. Katharine had purchased the building to open a black college, vandals sneaked in and smashed every single one of its windows.
 St. Katharine promptly shrugged this off, and Xavier still functions as one of the best liberal arts schools in the country.

 4. She gave the Texas KKK a lot more

 One of the most famous instances of St. Katharine being 100% not bothered by racist threats to her work and person is the time the Beaumont, Texas chapter of the KKK just so happened to be decimated by a highly localized tornado after threatening one of her churches and schools.
 One day in 1922, the priest at one of Drexel’s churches, which was also associated with one of her schools, happened upon a charming note nailed to the church door.
 It read, ““We want an end to services here,” followed by a string of very nasty epithets not to be repeated here.
 It ended with a clear threat: “Suppress it in one week or flogging with tar and feathers will follow.”
 St. Katharine responded with prayer, exhorting the sisters to combat evil with the joy of the Eucharist and the Gospel.
 A few days later, nature responded in the form of a tornado that completely destroyed the Klan headquarters and killed two of its members.

 The Order of the Blessed Sacrament in Beaumont was never bothered again.

 5. She outsmarted racist laws and